niksilver/board-game-framework/examples/lobby-names-demo/README.md

 ```

 and then use `elm reactor` to view `lobby-names.html` to see it running.
-You need reactor because it's an `Browser.application`,
+You need reactor because it's a `Browser.application`,
 which relies on running from a server, not the local filesystem.